That's right. Just like my tomatoes, I grow my cucumbers on strings. This is how I do it and why you should too.

 If you've ever had your cucumber vines suddenly start to turn brown and die over a period of just a few days - that's cucumber wilt.

-Maybe because we had such an unusually warm winter, maybe because pests come in cycles, maybe because the world is out to get me.
+Maybe because we are having such unusually warm winters, maybe because pests come in cycles, maybe because the world is out to get me.
 Who knows.

-When the cucumber vine makes it up to the top of the string, just pull it over and guide it down the string.
+When the cucumber vine makes it up to the top of the string, just start guiding it down the string on the other side.

 Cucumber Tips